rsdoiel/antennaApp/about.md

 About this software
 ===================

-## antennaApp 0.0.7
+## antennaApp 0.0.8

-Improved support for source:markdown in RSS output for posts.
-Added a page action.
+Fix bug in generating scheme for sourceMarkdown, defaults to empty string.

 ### Authors